plume-lib/plume-scripts/README.md

 ### ci-info

-Obtains information about a CI (continuous integration) job, such as whether it is a pull request, the branch, and the range of commits.
+Obtains information about a CI (continuous integration) job, such as whether it is a pull request, the organization, the branch, and the range of commits.

 ### ediff-merge-script